NP vs. CNS: What's the Difference?

 Education and Certification

-When comparing NP vs. CNS, the educational path for both nursing roles takes between 6-8 years.
-Both need a bachelor of science in nursing (BSN) degree and at least one year of clinical experience before applying to an MSN or DNP program.
+When comparing NP vs. CNS, the educational path for both nursing roles takes 6-8 years.
+Both need a bachelor of science in nursing (BSN) degree and at least one year of independent clinical experience before applying to an MSN or DNP program.

 NPs and CNSs must fulfill continuing education requirements to maintain their certifications.

-How to Become a NP
+How to Become an NP

 How to Become a CNS